-Intangible assets comprise internal and external costs incurred on the development of specific products that meet the criteria under IAS 38 Intangible assets, Acquired customer relationship assets, goodwill and engineering software.
+Intangible assets comprise internal and external costs incurred on the development of intellectual property assets that meet the criteria under IAS 38 Intangible assets, Acquired customer relationship assets, goodwill and engineering software.

 Research and development expenditure

 Expenditure on research activities is recognised as an expense in the period in which it is incurred.